Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars: Introduction

-The construction of efficient template banks for matched-filtering searches was considered in Ref.\ \cite{P07} and the usage of random template banks and relaxed lattice coverings for gravitational-wave searches was recently discussed in Ref.\ \cite{MPP09} (see also \cite{HAS09,MV10,R10}).
-As explained above we are interested in searches involving data streams so long, that the time performance of the search crucially depends on the ability of using the FFT algorithm.
-This enforces the above-mentioned constraint which is not fulfilled by grids considered in Refs.\ \cite{P07,MPP09,HAS09,MV10,R10}.
-Therefore our work can be considered as being complementary to the studies performed in Refs.\ \cite{P07,MPP09,HAS09,MV10,R10}.
 Grids enabling the use of the FFT algorithm in the ML detection of gravitational-wave signals from white-dwarf binaries in the mock LISA data challenge were devised in Ref.\ \cite{BBK2010} (see also \cite{BKP2009,BKB2009}), where the geometric approach (initialized in \cite{BSD1996,Owen1996} for searches of gravitational waves from inspiralling compact binaries and then developed also for searches of continuous gravitational waves, see \cite{Prix2007}) was employed and the grids were constructed by some deformation of the optimal lattice coverings $A_d^\star$ in $d=3,4$ dimensions.
-The algorithm needed to construct bank of templates for all-sky narrow-band searches for almost monochromatic gravitational waves fulfilling the FFT-related constraint was devised in Sec.\ IV of Ref.\ \cite{ABJPK10}.
+The algorithm needed to construct templates for all-sky narrow-band searches for almost monochromatic gravitational waves fulfilling the FFT-related constraint was devised in Sec.\ IV of Ref.\ \cite{ABJPK10}.
+The bank of templates generated by means of this algorithm was used in the recent all-sky search of Virgo VSR1 data reported in \cite{2014--LSC-VC--CQG-b}.
 In Sec.\ V below we compare the grids constructed in the present paper with those developed in \cite{ABJPK10}.